khalito/Project-5-Neighbourhood-Map/README.md

 ========================

 ###View the pages locally on your desktop
-1. Download my git repository (see link above) as a zip file and unzip it to your favorite local folder
+1. Download my git repository (see link above) as a zip file and unzip

-2. Open the index.html in that folder with your favorite web browser
+2. Open a terminal emulator and navigate to the unzipped folder.
+In the terminal, run "bower install" (Note: You can install bower from [here](http://bower.io/) if you do not already have it)

-3. Click on any of the markers on the map to see the distillery's name and a link to its Wikipedia article.
-Alternatively, click on one of the names in the list on the left hand side to let the page show you where this particular distillery is located on the map.
+3. Open the index.html file with your favorite web browser

-4. You can search through the list of distilleries by typing in a name in the search box above the list on the left hand side.
+4. Click on any of the markers on the map to see the distillery's name, the name's meaning and a link to a related Wikipedia article.
+Alternatively, click on one of the names in the under the search bar to let the page show you where this particular distillery is located on the map.
+You can also search through the list of distilleries by typing in a name in the search box.